-Café Theater Festival (CTF) takes place 7-10 March 2019 in Utrecht and 5-7 April 2019 in Tilburg.
+Café Theater Festival (CTF) takes place 5-8 March 2020 in Utrecht, 20 – 21 March in Zwolle and 3-5 April 2019 in Tilburg.
 The CTF is a festival that welcomes everyone, therefore there is no official entrance fee.
 We work according to the Pay What You Can principle.
 After each performance you can make a donation or become a “haunter” (donor) of the festival.

 All performances last 15-30 minutes.
 Make sure you arrive at the café 15 to 30 minutes before the show starts.
 To stay informed on whether the place is overcrowded, please have a look at the online timetable that will constantly be updated.